search ]

 Saving the Backup on Your Computer

 If you want to download the backup to your computer, you can do so under the Backup Data column.
-You can separately download the backup of the themes, plugins, database, and the Uploads folder and keep them in a secure location on your computer.
+You can separately download the themes, plugins, database, and Uploads folder backups.

-As mentioned, it’s recommended to save the files on your computer if you haven’t integrated with any cloud services and haven’t configured remote storage.
-But why not set up a service?
-It will save you time and be much more convenient than downloading the backup to your computer each time.
+It’s recommended to save the files on your computer if you haven’t configured remote storage.
+But why not set up a cloud service?
+It will save you time and be much more convenient.

 Choosing and Saving Backups to Remote Storage

-The UpdraftPlus plugin integrates with various remote storage solutions, allowing you to perform backups with each of them.
+The UpdraftPlus plugin integrates with various remote storage solutions.
 In the third tab, labeled Settings, you can set up scheduled backups (explained below) and choose one of the cloud services.

-We won’t explain each option here, but let’s take Google Drive as an example for remote storage since most of you probably have a Google account.
-So, choose Google Drive and the integration settings for it will appear in the next screen below.
+Let’s take Google Drive as an example for remote storage.
+Choose Google Drive and the integration settings will appear below.

 Remote Backup for WordPress Site - UpdraftPlus